CiscoDevNet/terraform-provider-fmc/docs/resources/security_zones.md

 page_title: "fmc_security_zones Resource - terraform-provider-fmc"
 subcategory: "Objects"
 description: |-
-  This plural resource manages a bulk of Security Zones.
-The FMC API supports quick bulk creation of this resource.
-Deletion of this resource is done one-by-one or in bulk, depending of FMC version.
-Modification is always done one-by-one.
-Updating/deleting fmc_security_zones can thus take much more time than creating it
+  This resource manages Security Zones through bulk operations.
+  The following restrictions apply:
+  Bulk object deletion is not supported by FMC, it will be handled one-by-oneUpdates are always done one-by-one.
 ---

 # fmc_security_zones (Resource)

-This plural resource manages a bulk of Security Zones.
-The FMC API supports quick bulk creation of this resource.
-Deletion of this resource is done one-by-one or in bulk, depending of FMC version.
-Modification is always done one-by-one.
-Updating/deleting `fmc_security_zones` can thus take much more time than creating it
+This resource manages Security Zones through bulk operations.

+The following restrictions apply:
+  - Bulk object deletion is not supported by FMC, it will be handled one-by-one
+  - Updates are always done one-by-one.

 ## Example Usage